 If your target audience doesn’t like how the outside of the complex or community looks, they probably aren’t going to ask for a tour of the inside.
 Landscaping shapes a prospective tenant or resident’s opinion of what kind of company they will be interacting with should they choose to live, work, shop, or play at a property.
 It is effectively the “face” of your company and will surely make a lasting first impression on all passersby.

-In the residential world, amenity spaces and focal features are worth paying more dollars per square foot in rent to many.
+In the residential world, many are willing to pay more dollars per square foot for amenity spaces and focal features.
 Don’t forget to plan for the costs of maintaining and improving those spaces as part of an annual landscaping budget.
 Forgetting to do so could mean missing out on potential revenues as prospective tenants go down the street to the next community.

 Not Addressing Safety